bpinaya/blog/content/post/2018-08-02-svg-netscope.md

 That is all!
 Haven't been active for a while but I'll make a comeback anytime soon hehe.
 <blockquote class="pullquote">

-  <p>"I'm afraid that the following syllogism may be used by some in the future.<br>
+  <p>"I'm afraid that the following syllogism may be used by some in the future.

-    Turing believes machines think <br>
+    Turing believes machines think
-    Turing lies with men <br>
+    Turing lies with men
-    Therefore machines do not think <br>
+    Therefore machines do not think

-    Yours in distress,<br>
+    Yours in distress,
     Alan" </p>
  <p>– Alan Turing</p>